lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

 =========================

-As a way of communicating to an artist who is painting your UV Texture for you, Blender has a tool called :guilabel:`Save UV Face Layout` (located in the UV/Image Editor Window, UVs→Save UV Face Layout) that saves an image as a Targa (.tga), EPS, or an SVG format for the object you have selected.
+As a way of communicating to an artist who is painting your UV Texture for you, Blender has a tool called *Save UV Face Layout* (located in the UV/Image Editor Window, UVs→Save UV Face Layout) that saves an image as a Targa (.tga), EPS, or an SVG format for the object you have selected.